 There are a number of different ways to buy a car.
 The right method for you will depend on several factors and on your personal circumstances.
-Let us take you through the various options and the pros and cons of each.
+Let us take you through the various options of buying or leasing a car and the pros and cons of each.

-Buying a car outright is a popular way to buy a car, particularly if you have enough savings to not require a loan or finance which incur interest.
-Some people also like the feeling of fully owning and investing in an asset which can later be sold, or part exchanged.
+Buying a car outright is a popular way to buy a car, particularly if you have enough savings to not require a loan or finance (which incur interest).
+A big positive of this method is the fact that you fully own the asset which can later be sold, or part exchanged.
 If you don’t have enough savings to fully cover the cost of buying a car outright, you still may be able borrow money in the form of a personal loan or other finance.

 Once you’ve decided which car buying option is right for you, read our guide on what to look for when buying a car.
 If you have bad credit and are interested in car finance, apply online with Moneybarn today to find out how we can help.